ThePursuit/Halvtids-redovisning/The Pursuit halvtid.md

 # [fit] Problems?

 - How should the devices communicate?
-- What are resonable rules for the game?
+- What are reasonable rules for the game?
-- What is good interface desing?
+- What is a good interface design?
 - How much can we affect the battery and data traffic?
 - And so on...

 ---

-# [fit] Bulding
+# [fit] Building
 # [fit] the
 # [fit] server